Bsharri District: Cedars of Lebanon

-The Cedars of Lebanon are also known as the Cedars of God and are mentioned 103 times in the Bible.
+The Cedars of Lebanon are also known as the Cedars of God, and are mentioned 103 times in the Bible.
 Historically, the timber of these trees was exploited by numerous empires that crossed Lebanon, including the Phoenicians, Assyrians, Egyptians, Turks, Romans, Arabs, Israelites, Persians, and Babylonians.
 The trees were used by King Solomon to build the Temple in Jerusalem and by the Phoenicians to build merchant ships; the resin was used by the Egyptians for mummification.
 The cedars forest used to grow and thrive across Mount Lebanon but today they are endangered as only 375 trees remain.
 The cedar tree on the Lebanese flag represents a national symbol, as Lebanon is referred to as the Land of the Cedars and symbolizes eternity, prosperity, and steadiness.

 Notable people

-Charbel Makhlouf, Maronite monk and priest known as the Miracle Monk of Lebanon was born in Bekaa Kafra.
+Charbel Makhlouf, Maronite monk and priest known as the Miracle Monk of Lebanon, was born in Bekaa Kafra.

-Khalil Gibran, a writer, painter, sculptor, and philosopher was born and raised in Bsharri prior to immigrating to the United States of America.
+Khalil Gibran, a writer, painter, sculptor, and philosopher, was born and raised in Bsharri prior to immigrating to the United States.

-Anthony Peter Arida, bishop of the Maronite Catholic Archeparchy of Tripoli and 73rd Maronite Patriarch of Antioch was born in Bqarqacha.
+Anthony Peter Arida, bishop of the Maronite Catholic Archeparchy of Tripoli and 73rd Maronite Patriarch of Antioch, was born in Bqarqacha.